 The EWB-GA Tanzania team has partnered with the community of Biharu and a non-governmental organization (NGO), MANLUKU Youth Development Initiatives, to rehabilitate the community’s existing water system.
 Originally designed to serve 3,000 people, the system can no longer provide an adequate volume of water for the 12,000 citizens of the Biharu Ward.
 The water source is gravity-fed over 7 km with no available water treatment.

-The Biharu water board oversees the water system, including collecting fees and maintenance of the water system.
-EWB-GA will work closely with the board to equip them with the training and resources necessary to ensure the project’s sustainability.
+The Biharu Water Board oversees the local water system, including collecting fees and maintaining the water system.
+EWB-GA will work closely with the board to provide the training and resources necessary to ensure the project’s sustainability.

 Current Project Status

-The pandemic has prohibited team from visiting the community.
-They are currently planning and executing work they are able to complete remotely.
+The pandemic has prohibited the team from visiting the community, though some tasks have been implemented remotely.
 EWB-GA has successfully: